thekneelaws/GeekyBeastRadio/README.md

-Below is a production-grade GitHub README.md designed for the GBFM V8 platform after the Logical Keybinding Patch and Speech Calibration Architecture integration.

-GBFM V8

 Global Broadcast Fusion Machine

 An AI-powered Software Defined Radio, Broadcast Intelligence, Translation, Dubbing, Speech Analytics, and DSP Platform designed to transform live radio streams into an intelligent multilingual information network.